|

 Science Museum of Minnesota

-Exhibit was on display between October 15, 2005 and February 5, 2006
+Exhibit on display October 15, 2005 - February 5, 2006

 www.smm.org